programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 {% include figure.html filename="hydrator-loaded.png" caption="If you've loaded your tweet-ID file correctly, hydrator should display its file path, and the number of tweets in the dataset." %}

 You will need to create a name for your hydrated file, but can ignore the rest of the fields on this screen.
 Click “Add dataset,” and you will be taken to a screen where you can begin the hydration.
 To start the hydration, click "Start".
 This will prompt another window asking for a name and location to save the hydrated tweets.
-Add [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) to the end of whatever title you provide to ensure the file is legible to a wide variety of programs you may use to analyze your data.
-CSV stands for comma-separated values, a non-proprietary file format that uses commas to separate or delimited values in a table.
-This simple delimiting practice enables a wide variety of programs to translate data in this format.
+The program will produce a [.json](https://en.wikipedia.org/wiki/JSON) file by default.
+We're going to use a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) format instead to ensure that the file can be easy read by excel or other spreadsheet programs.
+"CSV" stands for comma-separated values, a non-proprietary file format that uses commas to separate or delimited values in a table.
+This simple delimiting practice enables a wide variety of programs to translate data in this format.We can do this by clicking on the "CSV" button in the hydrator after the hydration has completed.
+Appending ".csv" to the end of the filename you create will also help spreadsheet software recognize and understand the file.

 {% include figure.html filename="hydrated-save-file.png" caption="Append .csv to your save file." %}